atlan-antillia/Image-Segmentation-Multiple-Myeloma/README.md

 <h2>
 4 Evaluation
 </h2>
- We have evaluated prediction accuracy of our Pretrained Brain-Tumor Model by using <b>test</b> dataset.
+ We have evaluated prediction accuracy of our Pretrained MultipleMyeloma Model by using <b>test</b> dataset.
 Please run the following bat file.<br>
 <pre>
 >2.evalute.bat